SantiRodas/house-sales-analytics/README.md

        * Own implementation of a decision tree
        * Classification of the nodes in the dataset

+   * ### Iteration 3:
+     * Available features:
+       * Implementation of an external machine learning library
+       * Development of the sorting module

 ## Program Requirements
 * C# (.NET Framework 4.7.2)
 * Visual Studio